gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 hyperparameters-tuning skills.
 You initial decisions are almost always suboptimal, even if you have good intuition.
 You can refine your choices by tweaking them by hand and retraining the model repeatedly - that's what machine-learning engineers and researchers spend most of their time doing.
 But it shouldn't be your job as a human to fiddle with hyperparameters all day - that is better left to a machine.

+You need to search the architecture space and find the best-performing ones empirically.
+That's what the field of automatic hyperparameter optimization is about: it's an entire field of research and an important one.

+The process of optimizing hyperparameters typically looks like this:
+1. Choose a set of hyperparameters automatically.
+2. Build the corresponding model.
+3. Fit it to your training data, and measure the final performance on the validation data.
+4. Choose the next set of hyperparameters to try automatically.
+5. Repeat.
+6. Eventually, measure performance on your test data.